How SportsRecruits has made it from a basement to the top of MetroTech

 MW: A lot of things change over the years and as we started hiring more people, more and more of our workforce was either in Brooklyn already or living below 14th Street.
 So it made as much sense as anywhere else and we found a great situation in the space here.
 When investors, accountants, lawyers, etc. come from Manhattan to see us, they always remark on how quick and easy it was to get here.
 I’ve lived in Brooklyn since 2011, first Brooklyn Heights, and now Kensington.
 The DeKalb Market is a favorite for some of our team members for lunch, that’s an awesome new development, and the team has been known to do some outings at Floyd on Atlantic Avenue.
 Bocce ball!

-As we finished up the interview and headed out, the webinar was still going on, the staff still hard at work, and hundreds and hundreds of students and parents still tuned into the show at 15 MetroTech in the heart of Downtown Brooklyn, trying to figure out the next step in their lives.
+As we finished up the interview and headed out, the webinar was still going on, the staff still hard at work, and hundreds and hundreds of students and parents still tuned into the show at 15 MetroTech in the heart of Downtown Brooklyn.